Best photography spots & viewpoints in Córdoba

-Moorish arches, white-washed alleys thick with geraniums, the Guadalquivir at sunset — Córdoba hands you strong photographs without much effort.
-This guide covers 20 spots with opening times, shooting angles, and the light conditions that make each one work.
+Moorish arches, white-washed alleys thick with geraniums, the Guadalquivir at sunset: Córdoba is one of the most photogenic cities in Spain.
+This guide covers 20+ photography spots and panoramic viewpoints, with opening times, shooting angles, golden hour schedules, and the best places to watch the sunset.

 In this guide